-Individuals might get perplexed between type 1 and type 2 diabetes, and often ask about how one is different from another.
-Even though both forms of diabetes appear similar, but there are lots of variations between the two.
+There are more than 10 crore diabetes patients in India in 2023 alone, according to new ICMR data.
+Individuals might get perplexed between type 1 and type 2 diabetes and often ask about how one is different from another.
+Even though both forms of diabetes appear similar, there are lots of variations between the two.
 The difference between both types is in the form of- what causes them, how to manage them, and how they affect the body.
-Diabetes type 1 is known to affect around 8% of people, while type 2 diabetes impacts around 90%.
-Read this to know about major differences between type 1 and type 2 diabetes with the help of chart.
+In total diabetes cases, diabetes type 1 is known to affect around 10% of people, while type 2 diabetes impacts around 90%.
+Read this to learn about the major differences between type 1 and type 2 diabetes, along with a chart.

 Many people remain puzzled about both types of diabetes.
-The person must be aware of what works for one type doesn’t work for the other; in addition, different causes are responsible for their incidence.
+The person must be aware that what works for one type doesn’t work for the other; in addition, different causes are responsible for their incidence.
 The major thing to take into consideration is that both are very serious.
 When a person has high blood sugar levels, serious health complications can occur, regardless of whether it’s type 1 or type 2 diabetes.
-So either the condition is, the person needs to be very careful and must follow the right steps to prevent and manage the condition.
-Read further to know details about what causes type one diabetes or type two diabetes and more about the differences between type 1 and type 2 diabetes.
+So, either the condition or the person needs to be very careful and follow the right steps to prevent and manage the condition.
+Read further to learn details about what causes type one diabetes or type two diabetes and more about the differences between type 1 and type 2 diabetes.

 What is Diabetes Mellitus?